Frequently Asked Questions

 Does tSB require staff and volunteers to be vaccinated against COVID-19?

+Yes.
 On August 31, 2021 Governor Inslee issued Proclamation 21-14, making vaccinations mandatory for certain employment sectors in the state of Washington. the Service Board falls under the Education Setting of this new Proclamation.
-This means that all current tSB staff, board members, Mentors, Snowboard Instructors, recurring volunteers, and non-program youth participants must comply with the mandate, and show proof of full vaccination before the first day of Core Program 2022.
+This means that all current tSB staff, board members, Mentors, Snowboard Instructors, recurring volunteers, and non-program youth participants MUST comply with the mandate.
 The Governor’s proclamation does allow for exemptions on the basis of religious practice and/or medical conditions. tSB will evaluate these exemptions on a case-by-case basis.

 While we understand the intent of this mandate is to ensure the health and safety of our community, we also acknowledge the hundreds of years of history of systemic neglect, abuse, and murder committed by the medical industry against BIPoC bodies.
 As BIPoC communities continue to be subjected to forced medical procedures globally, the idea of forced vaccinations makes many in our local communities discouraged.